 In these unsettling times, we’re sharing hope by drawing attention to some favorite blog posts from past years.
 This post was first published on October 16, 2018.

-This blog post is part of Build Your Stack,® a new initiative focused exclusively on helping teachers build their book knowledge and their classroom libraries.
-It was written by NCTE member Melanie Fuemmeler.
+This blog post was written by NCTE member Melanie Fuemmeler.
+It is part of Build Your Stack,® a new initiative focused exclusively on helping teachers build their book knowledge and their classroom libraries.
+Build Your Stack® provides a forum for contributors to share books from their classroom experience; inclusion in a blog post does not imply endorsement or promotion of specific books by NCTE.

 In a world that too often feels full of fear and danger, these books and authors work to show us the opposite.
 They reveal to us a world of beauty, vibrancy, and differences, and encourage us to enter into it with opened eyes and heart to connect and create community.